Connie and Maury’s key to a 40-year marriage? Don’t take it seriously.

 Povich didn’t witness the scene, but the story traveled quickly around the newsroom.

-Connie and Maury don’t have a “Wall of Fame” - some staid mosaic of gilded award trophies, honorary diplomas and pictures with celebrity friends and colleagues.
+Connie and Maury don’t have a “Wall of Fame.”
 They have a “Wall of Shame,” and they were eager to show it.

 “It’s hysterical,” Chung promised.